 Files are to be accessed only by persons who have a legitimate need or legal authorization to review file contents within the scope of their employment.

-The unit member or designee shall be allowed to receive copies of any documents they deem necessary, provided that the total number of pages does not exceed fifteen (15).
-If more than fifteen (15) pages are required, the unit member will be billed for all additional pages at a rate equal to the current per page rate charged the public for copying any other District document.
+The unit member or designee shall be allowed to receive electronic copies of any documents in their personnel file they deem necessary.

 ARTICLE 7.
 WORKLOAD AND SCHEDULING PRIORITY